Know Before You Go - Passenger Bobsleigh

 What are the rules around photography/video/point of view cameras?

 Participants are permitted to bring their camera devices at own risk, however during the ride those have to be zipped up in a pocket (or left outside the sled).
+For your safety, we do not permit the use of body-mounted cameras, handheld devices or selfie sticks whilst sliding.
 Flash photography is not permitted along the track.
-As a safety precaution, we do not permit any participants to use body-mounted cameras, handheld devices or selfie sticks whilst riding.
-A video of your ride is available for purchase though!
+A video of your ride is available for purchase!

 Do I need to wear a speed suit?

 You may wear a speed suit if you would like but it is not required as part of the session.
-Please note that over one hour of the session is held outside in winter conditions, so warm winter clothing is essential.
+Please note that a large portion of the session is held outside in winter conditions, so warm winter clothing is essential.
 We recommend your clothing is slim fitted to avoid snags or tears.

 How do I get to the Whistler Sliding Centre?